All About the Catholic Bulletin Cover Series by LPI: The Immerse Covers

 A. One thing I like about this series is the fact that we have three options for different sizes that parishes can fit into their bulletins however they want.
 Each size’s imagery is specifically curated to fit that size so that, no matter what image a parish uses on its bulletin cover, it looks professional, fresh, bright, and inviting.

-Thank you, Kristen, for letting us know more about this new upcoming cover series!
+Thank you, Kristen, for letting us know more about this gorgeous cover series!

 To stay in the know about when LPi releases new content for vibrant parishes, like new bulletin cover series, digital images and templates, stock photography, and more, make sure to subscribe to our monthly new release emails!
 Don’t have access to this content but want it?
 Get all of our relevant and reverent Catholic content inside WeCreate.